tecunningham/tecunningham.github.io/_drafts/modularity-in-decision-making.md

 Evolution and upbringing fitted us with all these attractions and repulsions — that are hard wired, and don't make much sense day to day

-But these forces are only local: e.g., the repulsion falls off with the square of the distance, while the attraction falls of in proportion to distance, meaning that in equilibrium many things float at arms reach: we keep slaughterhouses just out of sight; turn out the lights when doing distasteful things; feel bad about a desparate drug addict on your walk to work, but not if they're in a different neighborhood.
+But these forces are only local: e.g., the repulsion falls off with the square of the distance, while the attraction falls of in proportion to distance, meaning that in equilibrium many things float at arms reach: we keep slaughterhouses just out of sight; turn out the lights when doing distasteful things; feel bad about a desparate drug addict on your walk to work, but don't feel bad if they're in a different neighborhood.

 * What if attraction is quadratic and repulsion is linear?
 Then equilibrium is you hold it very close.
 * chemistry of segregation: each city has a wrong-side-of-tracks, because of this interplay of attraction and repulsion.